top of page

 In some parts of the world, if you visit off-season you can still enjoy the place, albeit with not-as-good weather, but with the perks of lower prices and fewer people.
 This is not the case for Kerala, as the weather is SO extreme, that visiting at the wrong time of year could ruin your experience.

-India's monsoon moves up the country, beginning in Kerala sometime around May (monsoons are unpredictable, sometimes it's earlier, or later).
-The heaviest rains are normally in July and August and things are expected to start drying up towards the end of September (they have been known to still be wreaking havoc in October).
-However, in some bad years, like 2018, the monsoons are so wild and long that they cause severe floods and landslides and many people lose their homes or die.
-So if you want to travel around Kerala, you should avoid the main bulk of the monsoon season.
+India's main Southwest monsoon moves up the country, beginning in Kerala sometime around May (monsoons are unpredictable, sometimes it's earlier, or later).
+The heaviest rains are normally in June, July and August and things are expected to start drying up towards the end of September.

 Before the monsoon comes around, the heat builds in Kerala to a point where you feel like you can't move or breathe, with 100% humidity the air is thick and wet.
 The months of April and May can be unbearable, and even with 3 fans pointing at your face you still can't do much.
 Yes, you could get AC (there will be power cuts) but stepping outside after being in a chilly ice box feels like a punch in the gut.
 It may sound like I am being dramatic but I am really not.

-If I was visiting Kerala to explore the state, I would choose to visit from October – March (the peak/busiest months being December and January).
+If I were visiting Kerala to explore the state, I would choose to visit from September – March (the peak/busiest months being December and January).

 A wild Ellie in Kerala